zhanghang1989/PyTorch-Encoding/docs/source/notes/compile.rst

 Using Docker
 ------------

-We strongly recommend using docker option, if you are experiencing any errors using standard installation.
+We strongly recommend using the docker option, if you are experiencing any errors using standard installation.

     * Install Docker Engine by following the `Install Docker Engine <https://docs.docker.com/engine/install/>`_.
     * Build the docker image::